pinnaculum/galacteek/README.rst

     galacteek

-If you don't have go-ipfs_ already installed, the application will ask you if you want to automatically download and install it from dist.ipfs.io_ You need a recent version of go-ipfs_ (> 0.4.7) with the new DAG API.
+If you don't have go-ipfs_ already installed, the application will ask you if you want to automatically download it from dist.ipfs.io_ You need a recent version of go-ipfs_ (> 0.4.7) with the new DAG API.

 For the media player to work on Linux, you will need to install the *gstreamer* (1.x) package and all the gstreamer plugins.

-There is experimental support for reading QR codes containing IPFS addresses, using either pyzbar_ or qreader_ (both are included in the application). pyzbar_ depends on the zbar shared library, so make sure it's installed on your system (on Linux look for a libzbar or libzbar0 package and install it, on MacOS install it with **brew install zbar**).
-It's recommended to use pyzbar as it supports reading multiple QR codes contained in a single image.
+There is experimental support for reading QR codes containing IPFS addresses, using pyzbar_. pyzbar_ depends on the zbar shared library, so make sure it's installed on your system (on Linux look for a libzbar or libzbar0 package and install it, on MacOS install it with **brew install zbar**).

 AppImage
 --------